TrabucchiLab/miRBShunter/README.md

 - Meme Suite -> http://meme-suite.org/doc/download.html

-Genome sequences in fasta files.
+Genome sequences in fasta files are required as well.
 You can download them from UCSC web site or you can find them in Homer folder.

 ***  Installation. ***